Campus operations under COVIDSafe Summer restrictions View fact sheet

 - Should I opt in to work in a health service/be part of the "surge workforce"?

 - During this time, your skills may be in demand by our health services.
 It is your choice to be part of the health service surge workforce.
 If you choose to opt-in, as a Monash student, we will continue to support you and ensure you remain fully informed.

 - Please consider your own circumstances, such as your health and study commitments, before making a decision.

 - We’re currently working with our health services and government on these arrangements, as well as making sure you have the resources and support needed to do so safely.
 If you do choose to opt-in, we will provide guidelines and checklists to support you.
 Check back here soon for more information.

 - Should I be on placement/will my placement continue?

-- Students who are currently enrolled in an internship unit as part of your semester one studies, please direct any queries to your faculty internship/work integrated learning coordinator.
+- Students who are currently enrolled in an internship unit as part of your studies, please direct any queries to your faculty internship/work integrated learning coordinator.

-- We’ve developed personalised study journeys for students who can’t make it to Australia to commence semester one as planned, so they can complete their course and graduate as first intended.
+- We’ve developed personalised study journeys for students who can’t make it to Australia, so they can complete their course and graduate.

 - Eligible students have been individually contacted to review their personal study plan, which has been developed for them by a faculty course advisor.

 - If you are required to undertake practical assessments to progress your studies, arrangements will be made for you to do so once you're able to return to campus - please contact your faculty for further details.
 If you're in your final semester, your faculty will make alternative arrangements to ensure you can complete your studies and will contact you directly.